For students

 Tap and play

-Play one hand while tapping the rhythm of the other.
+Play one hand while tapping the rhythm of the other hand simultaneously.
 Then switch.

 #9